SaraRands/sararands-site/index.md

 * a breakup or divorce you didn’t see coming
 * career burnout that hits hard
 * a diagnosis that rearranges everything
-* a loss that reshapes your world---of a person, a relationship, or a version of life you counted on
+* a loss that reshapes your world—--of a person, a relationship, or a version of life you counted on
 * a moment when you realize you can't keep going the way you have

 Other times, the change is quieter: